basilmik/basilmik/README.md

-Hi, I’m @basilmik
+Hi, i’m @basilmik
 i'm 3rd year CS student at SUAI
-I’m interested in android app development and game design I’m currently just vibin'
+i’m interested in android app development and game design
+i’m currently just vibin'

 <!---
 basilmik/basilmik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.